ScaledMarkets/dabl/langref/task_decl.md

   	[ `timeout` *expression* *time-unit* ]
   	[ [procedural_stmts](procedural_stmt.md)...]

+The task template section pertains to tasks that are defined as re-usable templates, and is explained [later](#task-templates).

 ### Inputs and Outputs

 The inputs are the files that are read by the task, and the outputs are the files